Share

 Incomplete Resolution

 Debt relief doesn't always guarantee a complete resolution of your debt issues.
 Creditors are not obligated to agree to settlements, and there's a chance that some debts may remain unresolved.
 This can leave you in a precarious financial situation, even after completing a debt relief program.
+However, this is a lot less likely, and if a debt relief company cannot resolve your accounts, it means that they will not get paid on those accounts Therefore, they really are highly incentivized to do so.

 Tax Implications